owaismujtaba/EEGAnotator/README.md

 - **Integration of EEG and Audio Data**:
   - Align EEG and audio events based on timestamps.
   - Map EEG actions to corresponding audio markers.
+  - Map EEG events to audio events based on both timestamps and triggers.

 ## Prerequisites